We wanted to share some current information about the& Coronavirus – COVID-19 with you. See more news updates here.

-- We will have disinfectant wipes or hand sanitizers at the front doors.
+- We will have disinfectant wipes at the front door for wiping off shopping cart handles, and will continue to do so.
+We’d suggest using these for the shopping baskets, too.
 Cashiers will also have wipes at the registers to frequently wipe anything that may be touched by our shoppers.

 - We have discontinued food sampling to try to cut down on the spread of germs.
 We will also discontinue sample and tester products in our Wellness Departments for the same reason.
 If you’d like to sample something at the hot bar, salad bar or deli, just ask one of our team members and they’ll be happy to give you a sample of whatever you’d like to try.

 - As always, our team members will continue to frequently wash their hands with hot water and soap, and we will continue to make sure that tables and chairs, bathrooms, and other frequently touched areas of the store will be washed and disinfected to help avoid the spread of germs.
 Our team members will be increasing the frequency of these daily cleaning procedures.

 Coronaviruses, first documented in the 1960’s, are a family of viruses which, most of the time, cause symptoms similar to a bad cold, causing mild to moderate upper respiratory problems such as a runny nose and sore throat.
 Unfortunately they can also be potentially deadly, such as Severe Acute Respiratory Syndrome (SARS), which occurred in the early 2000’s infecting over 8,000 people and killing over 800, and Middle East Respiratory Syndrome (MERS), first found in Saudi Arabia in 2012, with 2,500 infected and over 800 deaths.